wyrmisis/dungeon23/Dungeon Levels/01 - Citadel, Ground Level.md

 > * Smell: Acerbic, stinging **chemical** odor; **ozone**.
 > * Hear: a vaporous **whistling**

 The door to this room is stuck.
-When the door is opened, torches and lanterns will burn a little brighter.
+When the door is opened, torches and lanterns will flare up and immediately lose a turn of duration.

 This room was a space for convalescing soldiers and support staff.
 Due to the tenuous connection elves hold with the Divine, study of the medical sciences is of utmost importance in elven culture, and every notable elven military fortification has at least one embedded physician and a few apothecaries.

 #### Alchemical Storage

 Various solvents, reagents, and other such materials are stored toward the back of this room.
-Characters with a background in brewing potions or poisons ought to be able to produce most simple concoctions (ex: a weak bloodstream poison, a potion of healing, a potion of cure disease), even if they aren't of appropriate level to craft magic items; there are enough supplies here for four attempts.
+Characters with a background in brewing potions or poisons ought to be able to produce most simple concoctions, even if they aren't of appropriate level to craft magic items.

 #### High Oxygen Zone